ANZ picks Google Cloud to speed up banker insights

-ANZ bankers can now get instant data insights with a cloud analytics platform from Google Cloud.

-ANZ engaged with Google in Australia in order to improve its data and analytics capability through cloud technology.
+ANZ bankers can now get instant data insights with a cloud analytics platform from Google Cloud, after the banking giant engaged to vendor to improve data and analytics capabilities.

 Specifically, the financial institution expects to accelerate the delivery of data-driven business insights to institutional customers.

-ANZ's institutional division is responsible for global institutional and business customers across transaction banking, loans and specialised finance and markets.
-The division covers Australia, New Zealand, Asia, Europe, America, Papua New Guinea and the Middle East.
+ANZ's institutional division is responsible for global institutional and business customers across transaction banking, loans and specialised finance and markets - the division covers Australia, New Zealand, Asia, Europe, America, Papua New Guinea and the Middle East.

 Institutional customers have been looking for more than just the financial products and services ANZ offers, according to Joss Raines, the banks head of data and digital, institutional – customers want a strategic partnership with the bank.